 When kept indoors and away from strangers and other dogs, they are an extremely calm dog breed.

 Cavalier King Charles Spaniel

-The Pekingese is a toy dog breed that is highly dense.
-It typically only stands 6 to 9 inches tall but can weigh up to 13-14 pounds due to its wide stature.
-The Pekingese dog breed has a rich history of being a royal breed in China that is loyal and sophisticated.
-Additionally, it doesn't need much exercise and is considered relatively calm.
+The Pekingese is a toy dog breed that typically stands 6 to 9 inches tall but can weigh up to 13-14 pounds due to its wide stature.

 Fun fact: Queen Elizabeth II single-handedly has made Corgis popular worldwide.
 As per reports, she has owned at least 30 of these dogs throughout her life.

 Originated in the United States in the 19th century, Boston Terriers are great family dogs.
 These dogs may bark to inform you of other people or dogs' presence, but they are not considered aggressive.
 They are well-known for being loving – not fighters, which makes them ideal for people looking for small and calm dogs as a pet.

 Boston Terriers are clever and sociable and have an affinity for children and the elderly, qualifying them as good home dogs.
 Boston Terriers are easy to train, given their intelligence.